HuygensING/elaborate4-frontend/README.md

 5. Run `npm run deploy-test` to simply rsync `./compiled` to the remote destination.

 ## Changelog

+### 2.0.0
+- Remove Gulp and replace with Webpack
+- Remove CoffeeScript and replace with TypeScript
+- Add Docker container for deployement
+- Remove unused fonts from work environment
+- Remove empty annotation list from publication

 #### 1.3.4
 - Add diacritics